talemache/talemache.github.io/_posts/2025-08-11-hello-world.md

 excerpt: ""
 ---

 First post!
-Not sure what to write about so here's a cat typing
+I wasn’t totally sure what to write about to kick this thing off, so here’s a cat typing away on a keyboard:

 ![Cat typing](/assets/img/cat.gif)

+More to come soon!